jbock-java/either/README.md

 ### Testimonies

-This library grew for several years as part of the [jbock](https://github.com/jbock-java/jbock) project, until it was released independently. `jbock:5.3` uses it internally to perform input validation.
+This library grew for several months as part of the [jbock](https://github.com/jbock-java/jbock) project, until it was released independently. `jbock:5.3` uses it internally to perform input validation.
 Jbock's generated `parse` method returns an `Either`, too.